squirrel-forge/node-twighouse/README.md

 await twigH.write();
 ```

-If you have reached here, explore the code comments. if that does not help, please open an issue if you can't find an answer to your question, I'll be glad to help.
+Now that you have reached the end, explore the code comments. if that does not help, please open an issue if you can't find an answer to your question, the squirrel will be glad to help.

+## Planned features, bugs and fixes

+Whenever there is time and space.
+Bugs and fixes will always get priority above feature requests, as long as the bug is severe and cannot be solved with a workaround.
+Why is everything open to read and extend?
+It enables you to do anything you like and yes, break things in the process, but what's the worst that can happen?
+You understand why, learn something or even help others understand.

+**Upcoming features** (in no specific order)
+ - Remote template loading? is it possible with twig?
+ - Better document object
+ - Builtin usable directives
+ - Some useful twig extensions
+ - Add memory clear method for api use with options for page data, fragments, templates and last render state

+**A note on the side:** TwigHouse will *probably never* implement any sass, javascript or similar compile features, since it is meant for templating and does not want solve problems that belong elsewhere.